sahydiabrahao/login-clean-api/requiriments/SignUpControllerTests.md

 ✅Must return 500 if createAccount fails
 ✅Must call validation with correct values
 ✅Must return 400 if validation fails
-Must return 200 on success
+✅Must return 200 and account with ID on success

 ## CreateAccoountRepository